 John Lewitt is a singer, multi-instrumentalist, and songwriter based in Toronto, Canada.
 He writes and records music which weaves its way through multiple genres; Country, Rock, Folk Pop, and Americana.

 Since 2013 he has released multiple albums and stand alone singles.
 He currently has four albums available on all streaming sites and in digital stores.
-'All Good Things' (coming November 2018) and ‘John Lewitt’ (2017) are is his most recent albums of new material.
+'All Good Things' (2018) and ‘John Lewitt’ (2017) are is his most recent albums of new material.
 ‘Reconsidered’ (2016) and 'Loose Ends' (2018) are albums featuring songs from his first three albums (Good Intentions, Long Story Short, and Inbetween The Light) that were remixed, remastered and reworked based on suggestions he received over the years while pitching these songs to industry insiders.

 He is proud to have had the following songs played frequently on Canadian radio, ranging from CBC Radio’s Afternoon Drive & Fresh Air shows to regional stations; “Go On”, “The Reason Why”, “Fallback (Stage Fright)”, and “Figure It Out”.